 ‘Unexpectedly uplifting in its insights into human solitude and connection.’
 THE HOLLYWOOD REPORTER

-In the early 1990s two strangers share a train journey to the Artic circle that will change their perspective on life.
-When Finnish grad student Laura enters her cheap sleeper cabin she’s dismayed to find vodka-swilling, trash-talking young Russian Ljoha, who is heading to work in the Murmansk mines.
+In the early 1990s, two strangers share a train journey to the Artic circle that will change their perspective on life.
+When Finnish grad student Laura enters her cheap sleeper cabin, she’s dismayed to find vodka-swilling, trash-talking young Russian Ljoha, who is heading to work in the Murmansk mines.
 They have 1200 miles and two days together, a worrisome prospect at first, but what transpires between them is warm, surprising and achingly human.
 Compartment No 6 is a wryly observed and intimate character study that celebrates the beautiful loneliness that ties us together.

 Director: Juho Kuosmanen